 What sets Vision AI Companion apart is its contextual understanding.
 Ask "What's the best way to grill pork belly?" and the system serves up step-by-step recipe videos.
 Follow up with "Can you recommend a movie for Christmas?" and it delivers holiday film suggestions with related content.
 The AI maintains conversation flow across different topics, something current smart TV interfaces struggle with.

 Samsung's partnership strategy reveals the company's pragmatic approach to AI competition.
 Rather than building everything in-house like Apple or relying solely on Google like many Android TV manufacturers, Samsung is creating an open platform that combines the best available AI models.
-The integration with gives users access to enterprise-grade AI capabilities, while Perplexity handles complex search queries that go beyond basic entertainment recommendations.
+The integration with Microsoft Copilot gives users access to enterprise-grade AI capabilities, while Perplexity handles complex search queries that go beyond basic entertainment recommendations.